Skagit Valley Tulip Festival is a Sight to Behold

 Great for Families

 The festival is super family-friendly, with easy paths for little ones to run down and photo ops galore.
 In addition to the floral splendor, you'll see giant Dutch windmills and fun wooden shoes that make for fun photo backdrops.
-In 2025, Tulip Town has a festive trolley ride and face painting.
+Tulip Town has a festive trolley ride and a beer and wine garden.
 Many farms offer bites and sweets (and some have beer and wine for grown-ups).
 Garden Rosalyn, one of the smaller farms, has a sweet pond with ducks and geese that tots will love.
 Tulip Valley Farms offers U-pick fields if you've got a kid who can't resist picking beautiful blooms.
 There are also lots of fun family-friendly things to do nearby.